dahlbyk/posh-git/readme.md

 Installing
 ----------

+0. Verify you have PowerShell 2.0 or better with $Host.Version

 1. Verify execution of scripts is allowed with `Get-ExecutionPolicy` (should be `RemoteSigned` or `Unrestricted`).
 If scripts are not enabled, run PowerShell as Administrator and call `Set-ExecutionPolicy RemoteSigned -Confirm`.

 2. Verify that `git` can be run from PowerShell.
 If the command is not found, you will need to add a git alias or add `%ProgramFiles%\Git\cmd` to your PATH environment variable.